act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Failed Example 3

-This `button` element is between other `button` elements creating keyboard traps.
+This `button` element is between other `button` elements creating a keyboard trap.

 ```html
 <button onblur="setTimeout(() => this.focus(), 10)">Button 1</button>